 Notes receivable are measured at their unpaid principal balance plus accrued but unpaid interest.
 Interest income on notes receivable from participants is recorded when it is earned on an accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2015 or 2014.
-If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded upon final settlement of the assets.
+No allowance for credit losses has been recorded as of December 31, 2016 or 2015.
+If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.